bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/aws_setup/2001_event_engine_setup.md

 ---
-title: "At an AWS Event"
+title: "At an AWS event"
 chapter: false
 weight: 4
 pre: "<b>2.2.1 </b>"
 ---

-# Using AWS Event engine
+# Using AWS Event Engine

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
 A 12-digit hash will be provided to you by event staff - this is your unique access code. eg:

 ## `e8476example`

-### Create AWS Account
+### Create an AWS account

 1 .
 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.
 Enter the provided hash in the text box.
 The button on the bottom right corner changes to **Accept Terms & Login**.
 Click on that button to continue.